clhenrick/clhenrick.io/content/blog/2024-08-01-color-manipulation-with-oklch/index.md

 {{ lineChartFigure('_includes/components/lineChartChroma.njk', 'Change in Chroma: Oranges', caption) }}

 {% set caption %}
 Hue starts at a value of 64 degrees, increases to 67, then steadily decreases to a value of 39 degrees.
-There is roughly 28 degrees of variance for the entire color scheme.
+There is approximately 28 degrees of hue variance for the entire color scheme.
 {% endset %}

 {{ lineChartFigure('_includes/components/lineChartHue.njk', 'Change in Hue: Oranges', caption) }}